fiatrete/OpenDAN-Personal-AI-OS/README.md

 6. **AI Butler Assistant**: Driven by a large language model, the AI assistant completes tasks through natural language interaction.
 7. **Development Framework**: Provide a development framework for customizing AI assistants for specific purposes, making it easy for developers to create unique AI applications for users.

+## **Updates**

+We have released the initial version of our buildin AI butler/AI agent, Jarvis, with example functional modules and services.
+Please try it out by following the [instructions](agent_jarvis/README.md).

 ## **Roadmap**

 - [x] Project Initialization